-John H. Brooks scholarship of fifty dollars to be awarded to an entering student who has well demonstrated his social, physical, and intellectual development during his high school career.
+John H. Brooks scholarship of fifty dollars is given by his family in memory of the late chairman of Keystone's board.
+It is awarded to an entering student who has well demonstrated his social, physical, and intellectual development during his high school career.
 High grades, participation in sports, and appointment to school offices will be considered by the Scholarship Committee in making the award.